 Minors and Specializations

-The Busch School offers six minor programs and one specialization for students who are majoring in business and economics.
-It also offers eight minor programs for students who are not majoring in business and economics.
+The Busch School offers seven minor programs and one specialization for students who are majoring in business.
+It also offers eight minor programs for students who are not majoring in business.

 Learn More about Minors and Specializations